 A police officer confirmed they were charged under Section 66(d), but refused to answer any other questions about the case.

-Section 66(d) of the Telecommunications Law prohibits use of the telecom network to defame people and carries a jail sentence of up to three years and a fine.
+Section 66(d) of the Telecommunications Law prohibits use of the telecom network to defame people and carries a jail sentence of up to two years.

 Myanmar journalists and domestic and international rights groups have called on the civilian-led government to repeal vaguely worded laws such as Section 66(d), which have increasingly been used by those in power, including the military, during the current administration to silence their critics.

-There have been 53 cases filed under Article 66(d).
+There have been 53 cases filed under Section 66(d).